Risks and Failures of Digital Transformation: Real Cases and Lessons

 7. Agile feedback loops between business and IT.

-8. Digital transformation is the search for a balance between business needs, IT capabilities, and organizational resources.
+8. Digital transformation is about finding the right balance between business needs, IT capabilities, and organizational resources.

 9. When business and IT leaders shape the transformation strategy together, changes are implemented more smoothly.

 10. One of the ultimate goals of digital transformation is to improve operations.
-As a result, customers receive better service, return more often, and generate more profit for the company.
+As a result, customers receive better service, come back more often, and generate more profit for the company.

 11. If you can connect improvements in customer engagement to transformation efforts, things are going well.